Marrina Smallwood: Fictional character biography

-Marrina is a member of the alien species called the Plodex, which sends its eggs to various planets.
+Marrina is a member of an alien species called the Plodex, which sends its eggs to various planets.
 When the eggs hatch, young Plodex take the forms of the native species they encounter.

-As an egg, Marrina landed in the Atlantic Ocean about 40,000 years ago, at the turn between the Middle Paleolithic and the Upper Paleolithic and remained dormant for thousands of years.
+As an egg, Marrina landed in the Atlantic Ocean about 40,000 years ago, at the turn between the Middle Paleolithic and the Upper Paleolithic, and remained dormant for thousands of years.
 This incubation place was responsible for her adaptations to aquatic environments.
 The egg was found by fisherman Tom Smallwood as he was drowning during a storm.
 It proved buoyant enough to bring him to the surface and thus save his life.
 Tom took it home to Newfoundland, Canada.
-The egg was opened prematurely by his wife Gladys Smallwood, causing Marrina to imprint a humanoid female form.
+The egg was opened prematurely by his wife Gladys, causing Marrina to imprint a humanoid female form.
 The Smallwoods accepted her as their daughter.

-She leaves home at sixteen years of age to join Beta Flight, a team of superheroes trained and funded by the Canadian government.
+Marrina left home at sixteen years of age to join Beta Flight, a team of superheroes trained and funded by the Canadian government.
 After performing well in Beta Flight, Marrina is promoted to Alpha Flight, although her field duties only begin after the team went freelance.
 She learns of her alien origin when captured by the Master of the World, and is rescued by Alpha Flight and Namor alongside the Invisible Woman.
 Following this she leaves Alpha Flight and stays with Namor.
 Marrina is captured by Attuma, and reverts to savagery for the third time but overcomes it.
 Marrina marries her lover, Namor.
 She serves alongside him on Avengers missions and receives honorary membership, and also serves as the queen of Deluvia.

-When she becomes pregnant, the Plodex DNA reacts to her condition by turning her into a savage beast in the North Atlantic Ocean, a leviathan.
-Namor is forced to slay her, impaling her with the Black Knight's enchanted Ebony Blade.
+When Marrina begins exhibiting pregnancy-like symptoms, the Plodex DNA reacts to her condition by turning her into a Leviathan-like monster.
+Namor is forced to kill her with the Black Knight's Ebony Blade.
+It is later revealed that Marrina survived and had entered a state of hibernation.
+During the Dark Reign event, Norman Osborn recovers Marrina's body and splices her with shark DNA, transforming her into a bloodthirsty Leviathan-like form.
+Once released, Marrina wreaks havoc in Atlantis, forcing Namor to kill her once more.

-However, Llan the Sorcerer later tells the Master of the World that, "Now she sleeps a false death under the waves."
-Marrina's body is later seen floating in a tank in the Master's lair.

-Marrina resurfaces in Norman Osborn's custody.
-He uses her as an endgame plan against Namor (who recently betrayed him and allied with the X-Men).
-Osborn has her D.N.A. spliced and modified, making her a snake-like leviathan, driven by a hunger for Atlantean blood.
-Once released, Marrina wreaks havoc in the undersea kingdom, injuring and killing many.
-Eventually Namor drags a weakened Marrina underwater, where he performs a mercy killing.

-During the Chaos War storyline, Marrina (alongside Alpha Flight members Guardian, Vindicator, and Shaman) returns from the dead.
-She joins up with the still-living Alpha Flight members in order to fight the Great Beasts.
-Marrina remains among the living after the defeat of the Chaos King.
+During the Chaos War storyline, Marrina and Alpha Flight members Guardian, Vindicator, and Shaman return from the dead when Death leaves the underworld, enabling them to escape.